Posted By Alan Sackrin on November 17, 2016

 Florida Car Accident Compensation Law: Florida Statute 627.737

 Several years ago, the Florida Legislature passed Florida Statute 627.737 for the purpose, in part, of reducing lawsuits and lowering insurance costs.
-Not only has the initial statute been amended since then, but court cases have expanded its application and interpreted its meaning.
-It is important to read the statute as well as the case law to know exactly how the law works, including the requirements that must be met before a victim may recover damages for things like the loss of an important bodily function.
+That statute as well as case law set forth the requirements that must be met before a car accident victim may recover damages for things like the loss of an important bodily function.

-Florida Statute 627.737 deals with insurance policies (called contracts under the statute) and car accidents and other motor vehicle accidents that happen in the State of Florida.
-It basically sets forth the requirements that must be met before an insurance company is required to pay or compensate a victim for their non-economic damages such as pain and suffering, mental anguish, etc. (This article is discussing non-economic and not economic damages such as lost wages.)
+Florida Statute 627.737 relates to insurance policies (called contracts under the statute) and car accidents, and other motor vehicle accidents, that occur in the State of Florida.
+It basically sets forth the requirements that must be met before an insurance company is required to pay or compensate a victim for their non-economic damages such as pain and suffering, mental anguish, etc.

 Are There Exceptions to Florida Statute 627.737’s Requirements?

 There are some exceptions to the requirements of the statute.
 For instance, some plaintiffs are exempt from having to prove permanent injury in order to recover compensation under the law (for example, someone who has been injured while driving in a taxi cab or public mass transit vehicle (bus) is not subject to the permanent injury threshold).